MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v0.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Use this task in a YAML pipeline to pause a run within a stage, typically to perform some manual actions or validations, and then resume/reject the run.
+Use this task in a YAML pipeline to pause a run within a stage.
+This is typically executed to perform various manual steps or actions and then the run is resumed or rejected.

 > [!IMPORTANT]
-> This task is supported only in YAML pipelines, and can be used only in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a YAML pipeline.
+> This task is only supported in YAML pipelines and can only be used in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a YAML pipeline.

 The **Manual Validation** task allows you to pause a pipeline run within a stage, typically to perform some manual steps or actions, and then continue with the pipeline.
 For example, the user may need to manually validate certain deployment configurations before the pipeline starts a long running computational intensive job.

-The **Manual Validation** task configuration includes an **instructions** parameter that can be used to provide related information, or to specify the manual steps the user should execute during the pause.
-You can configure the task to send email notifications to users and user groups when it is awaiting a review, and specify the automatic response (reject or resume) after a configurable timeout occurs.
+The **Manual Validation** task configuration includes an **instructions** parameter that is used to provide related information or to specify the manual steps the user executes during the pause.
+You can configure the task to send email notifications to users and user groups when it is awaiting a review and specify the automatic response (reject or resume) after a configurable timeout occurs.

-You can specify the timeout value for the task using the `timeoutInMinutes` parameter available in control options.
-This parameter is optional.
+You can specify the timeout value for the task using the optional `timeoutInMinutes` parameter, available in the control options.

 > [!NOTE]
 > For the task to run completely, the timeout value of the job should be higher than the timeout value of the task.
 See [default job timeout values](/azure/devops/pipelines/process/phases#timeouts).